 For all the reasons above, it’s a good idea to book a cruise for 2021 or even 2022.
 However, there are some things to watch out for, so you can save yourself a potential headache down the line.

 Personally I don’t like non refundable deposits and fares when booking a cruise far in advance.
-This is especially true during these times when cruises haven’t yet restarted and travel is still uncertain.
+This is especially true during these uncertain times.
+Give yourself maximum flexibility by booking with a refundable deposit.
+A good travel agent should be able to help you to navigate your options.

 Read more: 6 Cruise Line Air Tips & Tricks

 Finally, don’t forget to keep a log of your cruise payments and related purchases in a cruise travel planner.
-I keep a binder with all my notes, including potential cruise excursions and items I want to pack for my cruise.
+I use my planner to keep all my notes, including potential cruise excursions and items I want to pack for my cruise.

-Do you have a cruise booked for 2021 or 2022?
-Please let me know in the comments below.
+Do you have a cruise booked for 2021, 2022 or beyond?
+Please let me know in the comments below any tips you have to share.

 P.S.
 If you’ve enjoyed this, please don’t keep it to yourself ;-)!
 Please share it on Facebook or save for later on Pinterest.
 Thanks so much!